 Kendall F. Wiggin, State Librarian;

 Lizette Pelletier, State Archivist

 Douglas M. Arnold, Ph.D., Editor

 Laura Muncy, Production Consultant

 The Public Records of the State of Connecticut

 Having reached American Independence, the series continued as The Public Records of the State of Connecticut.
-The first volume appeared in 1894; twenty-one volumes total, covering the years 1776–1822, have been published under the editorships of Charles Hoadly, Leonard W. Labaree, Alfred E. Van Dusen, Christopher Collier, Dorothy Ann Lipson, and Douglas Arnold.
+The first volume appeared in 1894; twenty-two volumes total, covering the years 1776–1824, have been published under the editorships of Charles Hoadly, Leonard W. Labaree, Alfred E. Van Dusen, Christopher Collier, Dorothy Ann Lipson, and Douglas Arnold.
 On-line versions of these volumes can be accessed on the Connecticut State Library’s website: The Public Records of the State of Connecticut.

 —Walter W. Woodward, State Historian, Associate Professor of History, University of Connecticut